Turkish soldiers training Iraqi troops near Mosul - sources

 Abadi reiterated that foreign ground combat troops were not needed in Iraq.
 Powerful Iraqi Shi'ite Muslim armed groups have pledged to fight any deployment of U.S. forces to the country.
 It was unclear how they viewed the presence of Turkish soldiers.

-(Additional reporting by Isabel Coles in Erbil, Stephen Kalin in Baghdad, Ahmed Tolba in Cairo and Phil Stewart in Washington; Writing by Daren Butler; Editing by Ralph Boulton and James Dalgleish)
+(Additional reporting by Isabel Coles in Erbil, Stephen Kalin in Baghdad and Ahmed Tolba in Cairo; Writing by Daren Butler; Editing by Ralph Boulton and James Dalgleish)